steel-wheels/JavaScriptKit/README.md

 # JavaScriptKit

-The JavaScriptKit helps JavaScript support by macOS and iOS
+The JavaScriptKit framework helps to support 1JavaScript by macOS and iOS.